Ejection seat: Other vehicles

 The Kamov Ka-50 and its successor, the Kamov Ka-52, were the first and only serial production helicopters with ejection seats.
 The system is similar to that of a conventional fixed-wing aircraft; however the main rotors are equipped with explosive bolts to jettison the blades moments before the seat is fired, preventing the pilots being struck and killed by them.

 The only commercial jetliner ever fitted with ejection seats was the Soviet Tupolev Tu-144.
 However, the seats were present in the prototype only, and were only available for the crew and not the passengers.
 The Tu-144 that crashed at the Paris Air Show in 1973 was a production model, and did not have ejection seats.

+An unusual arrangement of ejection seat testing using an RF-5 Tiger cockpit mounted on the upper vertical stabilizer outside the main fuselage of a Tupolev Tu-154 (Serial no. 88A795).
+This was done by the IAMI (Iranian Aircraft Manufacturing Industry) for use as a testbed for launching indigenously-manufactured ejection seats safely away from the main fuselage when developing fighter projects.

 The Lunar Landing Research Vehicle (LLRV) and its successor, the Lunar Landing Training Vehicle (LLTV), used ejection seats.
 Neil Armstrong ejected on 6 May 1968, following Joe Algranti and Stuart M. Present.

 The only spacecraft ever flown with installed ejection seats were Vostok, Gemini, and the Space Shuttle.

 Early flights of the Space Shuttle, which used Columbia, were with a crew of two, both provided with ejector seats (STS-1 to STS-4), but the seats were disabled and then removed as the crew size was increased.
 Columbia and Enterprise were the only two Space Shuttle orbiters fitted with ejection seats.
 The Buran-class orbiters were planned to be fitted with K-36RB (K-36M-11F35) seats, but as the program was canceled, the seats were never used.

-No land vehicle has ever been fitted with an ejection seat, though it is a common trope in fiction.
-A notable example is the Aston Martin DB5 from the James Bond films, which has an ejecting passenger seat.
+Asides rocket sleds, no land vehicle has ever been fitted with an ejection seat as they do not have enough altitude and time for parachutes to open, though it is a common trope in fiction.
+A notable example in fiction is the Aston Martin DB5 from the James Bond films, which has an ejecting passenger seat.